xgrommx/rx-book/content/observable/observable_instance_methods/distinctuntilchanged.md

 {% endif %}

-Returns an observable sequence that contains only distinct elements according to the keySelector and the comparer.
-Usage of this operator should be considered carefully due to the maintenance of an internal lookup structure which can grow large.
+Returns an observable sequence that contains only distinct contiguous elements according to the keySelector and the comparer.

 #### Arguments
 1. `[keySelector]` *(`Function`)*: A function to compute the comparison key for each element.